-Neville Symington is a psychoanalyst and Fellow of the British Psychoanalytical Society (BPAS).
+Neville Symington (1937-2019) was a psychoanalyst and Fellow of the British Psychoanalytical Society (BPAS).
 He trained in the Institute of Psychoanalysis (IoPA) and worked in the Adult Department of the Tavistock Clinic from 1977 until 1985, when he emigrated to Sydney, Australia.
 Between 1999 and 2002 he was president of the Australian Psychoanalytic Society and, in 2007, set up a clinical organization called Psychotherapy with Psychotic Patients (PPP).
-He has written twelve books and many clinical papers and, in 2013, won the Sigourney Award, which recognises contributions to the advancement of psychoanalysis.
-He has also taught around the world for many years, including in the USA, Denmark, Israel, India and Poland.
-He finds teaching immensely enjoyable, and also very useful as a way of clarifying, developing and refining his ideas.
+He wrote twelve books and many clinical papers and, in 2013, won the Sigourney Award, which recognises contributions to the advancement of psychoanalysis.
+He also taught around the world for many years, including in the USA, Denmark, Israel, India and Poland.
+He found teaching immensely enjoyable, and also very useful as a way of clarifying, developing and refining his ideas.

 Symington was born in Portugal to British parents, part of a large Catholic family.
 He moved to England to study philosophy and theology before training in the priesthood.
 He worked for several years as a priest in East London and, though he grew to love his local community and learned a great deal, over time he lost his faith in the doctrines of the Catholic Church and decided to leave the priesthood.
 This break led to a deep crisis, and it was during this difficult period that he sought psychoanalytic treatment.
 While studying for a degree in psychology, he went into analysis with John Klauber, an Independent analyst in the BPAS.
 Around this time Symington realised that he wanted to train as an analyst himself.
 He would later make use of the community work skills he had developed as a priest when he worked at Grendon prison, as part of his psychoanalytic training.
 At that time a psychiatric prison, it made use of therapeutic methods to work with patients who had committed violent or antisocial crimes.

-Symington’s writing expresses at once a bold creativity and an awareness of the incompleteness of any single theory; it is alert to detail and nuance, while also plain-speaking.
-Throughout his published work he stresses the importance, as an analyst, of treating each patient as an individual, and of resisting the urge to fit his or her problems too neatly into a particular theoretical formulation.
-His written style is marked by a certain honesty and frankness; for example, in Narcissism, he explains that, even as an experienced analyst he ‘did not know what narcissism was’.
-In keeping with this attitude, he believes it is important to convey ideas in ordinary, everyday language, and his explorations of often highly complex ideas possess a fluent, narrative quality that make them compelling to read.
-This effort to communicate simply applies in his clinical work too: he thinks that analysts should speak to patients without recourse to specialised terminology.
+Symington’s writing expressed at once a bold creativity and an awareness of the incompleteness of any single theory; it is alert to detail and nuance, while also plain-speaking.
+Throughout his published work he stressed the importance, as an analyst, of treating each patient as an individual, and of resisting the urge to fit his or her problems too neatly into a particular theoretical formulation.
+His written style was marked by a certain honesty and frankness; for example, in Narcissism, he explained that, even as an experienced analyst he ‘did not know what narcissism was’.
+In keeping with this attitude, he believed it is important to convey ideas in ordinary, everyday language, and his explorations of often highly complex ideas possess a fluent, narrative quality that make them compelling to read.
+This effort to communicate simply applied in his clinical work too: he thought that analysts should speak to patients without recourse to specialised terminology.
 It is, in part, due to this attempt to articulate his thoughts clearly and simply, that Symington’s books have been so widely read by analysts and clinicians, as well as by readers beyond the psychoanalytic sphere.

 ‘…a central creative agent constitutes the core of the personality and not a package of instinctual drives.
 I think the struggle for survival is not the over-arching motivational principle that guides people.
 I believe that a desire for freedom is a prime mover in human affairs.’